 If the student doesn't graduate on time, then the expenses increase to complete another year or two of college.
-Positive peer-pressure can help students to attain graduation on time.
+Positive peer pressure can help students to attain graduation on time.
 There are some colleges that maintain a constant graduation rate over the years.
 The reason probably would be that the acceptance criteria would be strict enough to let only the excellent students into the campus.

-Graduation rate is sure, one criterion to rank colleges.
+The graduation rate is sure, one criterion to rank colleges.
 However, it is not the only criteria.
 It is just one among many criteria.
 Don't just choose or reject an institution based on the graduation rate.

-Graduation rate is considered an important criterion due to the following reasons.
+The graduation rate is considered an important criterion due to the following reasons.

 It is a measure of accountability - It clearly indicates how far an institution is successful in delivering quality education to its students